Proteins are the most abundant organic molecules of the living system are commonly known as the building blocks of the body.

 c.)
 Xanthoproteic Test

-This test is specific for aromatic amino acid, yellow color developed on boiling the proteins with concentrated nitric acid due to the presence of benzene ring.
+This test is specific for aromatic amino acid, yellow color developed on boiling the protein with concentrated nitric acid due to the presence of benzene ring.

 d.)
 Nitroprusside Test